Callum Styles: Barnsley

 On 6 August 2018, Styles signed for League One club Barnsley for £500,000, signing a four-year contract, though returned to Bury on loan until the January transfer window.
 He made 21 appearances in all competitions for Bury before returning to his parent club.

-Styles made his debut for Barnsley on 9 March 2019 as a substitute against Accrington Stanley, replacing Mamadou Thiam.
-He scored his first goal for the Tykes, netting away at Brentford on the final day of the following season, helping the Yorkshire outfit retain their Championship status.
+Styles made his debut for Barnsley as a substitute on 9 March 2019 in a 2–0 home victory against Accrington Stanley, replacing Mamadou Thiam.
+He scored his first goal for the Tykes, netting away at Brentford in a 2–1 triumph on the final day of the following season, helping the Yorkshire outfit retain their Championship status.